December 1st & 2nd, 2018

 Make a day of it!

 Visit the Schwnkfelder Library and Heritage Center and the Mennonite Heritage Center for more Christmas Market fun.
-In the evening enjoy candlelight tours at the Henry Muhlenberg House and Peter Wentz Farmstead (Saturday only).
+In the evening enjoy candlelight tours at the Henry Muhlenberg House and Peter Wentz Farmstead (Peter Wentz, Saturday only).

 The Schwenkfelder Library and Heritage Center is featuring sales of local artwork and crafts.
 Be sure to see their ever evolving Putz.

 The Mennonite Heritage Center will feature special holiday exhibits and their annual Pennsylvania Dutch Folk Art sale from the finest traditional craftsmen’s wares.